bhristt/EZReplicator/docs/tutorial/signals.md

-EZReplicator comes with functions to send signals and request data from both the server and the client.
-Sending signals is simple, and requesting data is also very simple.
+EZReplicator comes with functions to send signals from both the server and the client.
+Sending signals is simple, and can be done by adding only a few lines of code.

 ---